jw140303/jana-weber-tbii-exam/README.md

 # Jana Weber TBII Exam

-This repository includes all the files of my Tech Basics II exam project.
+This repository includes all the files for my Tech Basics II exam project.